Supergirl (2026 film): Filming

 Principal photography began on January 13, 2025, at Warner Bros.
-Studios Leavesden and London in England, with Rob Hardy as cinematographer, using IMAX cameras.
-Later that week, David Krumholtz and Emily Beecham joined the cast as Supergirl's parents Zor-El and Alura In-Ze, respectively.
+Studios Leavesden and London in England.
+Rob Hardy served as director of photography, shooting Supergirl using the Sony Venice 2 digital camera paired with Panavision Ultra Panatar II anamorphic lenses for large format photography.
+Digital IMAX cameras were also used.
+Gillespie said the cinematography during action sequences would reflect Kara Zor-El's emotional state at the time, with anger being associated with "frenetically messy, aggressive kind of camera work" while her being relaxed would be associated with a "more fluid" style.
+An action sequence filmed in Leavesden involved practical 40-foot fireballs and Momoa using a real motorcycle while portraying Lobo.
+Gunn insisted that Gillespie film the ending that was originally envisioned in the script, even though Gillespie was willing to film alternate versions if it was not well-received during test screenings.
+The first scenes filmed during production was Kara's arrival on Earth, which involved Alcock and Corenswet interacting in the Kryptonian language.
+She had also learned five comic book languages for the film, while Gillespie estimated she spent an hour before filming to rehearse her stunts.
+Later that week, David Krumholtz and Emily Beecham joined the cast as Supergirl's parents Zor-El and Alura In-Ze, respectively; Beecham previously worked with Gillespie on the 2021 film Cruella.
 Other than the very beginning of filming, Gunn was not present on set and said Gillespie was a great partner who had "just been doing his thing".
 Gunn and Safran said filming was halfway done at the end of February.
 Momoa and Krumholtz wrapped their scenes in April.
 Filming was taking place in Scotland by the end of that month, and wrapped by May 10.
 Filming was also expected to occur in Iceland.